fgsfds1/cbzconcat/README.md

 In active development!
 Not stable at all, and features may change without any notice!

 cbztools is a Go-based command-line utility for working with CBZ comic archives.
-It currently supports concatenating multiple `.cbz` files into a single archive, with more tools planned for the future.
+It supports concatenating multiple `.cbz` files, resizing images, and splitting archives, with more tools planned for the future.

 It preserves image order, uses natural sorting to determine chapter order, extracts metadata from ComicInfo.xml if available, and generates a sanitized output filename.